ShindouAris/Backend_yt-dlp/Readme.md

     -   Call `/get_all_format` to list formats.
 Use the `format` string (e.g., `"137+140"`) from that response in the `/download` request body.
 Defaults to `"bestvideo[ext=mp4]+bestaudio[ext=m4a]/mp4"` if `format` is omitted.

 2.  **Can I download playlists?**
-    -   No, this API is for single video downloads.
+    -   No, this API is for single video downloads (~~Planning for multiple download later~~).

 3.  **How are large files handled?
 Are there size limits?**
     -   Files are temporarily stored on the server.
 Limits depend on server disk space (ephemeral on Render's free tier).
-Auto-deleted after 5 minutes.
-For longer storage/larger files, modify `timeout` in `FileSession` or consider plans with more disk.
+Auto-deleted after 5 minutes (default).
+For longer storage/larger files, modify `FILE_EXPIRE_TIME` in `ENVIRONMENT` or `.env`.

 4.  **How do I get the `cookies.txt` file?**
     -   Refer to "Local Setup" section: "4.
 (Optional) Get `cookies.txt`...".
 Key steps: use Cookie-Editor, private/incognito window, export Netscape format, save as `cookies.txt` with correct first line.